debug-ito/net-spider/README.md

 Just like `FoundNode` has `nodeAttributes` field, `FoundLink` has `linkAttributes` field.
 To store your data type as link attributes, make that data type an instance of `LinkAttributes` class.

+## Snapshot graph for a specific time interval

+In the above examples, net-spider creates a snapshot graph from the whole history graph.
+However, local findings in the history graph usually become invalid if they are too old.
+In that case, you should filter the history graph with a certain time interval.

+TODO: make history

+To specify the time interval, use `getSnapshot` function instead of `getSnapshotSimple`, and pass an apropriate `Query` to it.

+TODO: send query

 ## Multiple links between a pair of nodes

 By default, net-spider assumes there is at most one link between a pair of nodes.
 If it is possible in your application that there are more than one links between a pair of nodes, you have to tell `Spider` how to distinguish those links.